FennBoii/YTM-OP/README.md

 ## This project is a self project meaning this is mostly just for me but your allowed to do whatever you wish with this project if you come across it.</center>

-*Summary: "This is a Youtube Music Client with a Discord Rich Presence and janky VRChat OSC support and only if you know how to run it"*
+*Summary: "This is a Youtube Music Client with a Discord Rich Presence and janky VRChat OSC support and only if you know how to run i

-***To do: (In the next few days)***
 - ~~Fix project so when u 'npm install' it doesn't break and say some vc++ error~~
 - ~~Fix "win-audio" package because it keeps making the builds fail (currently is broken with current build, the "System Volume" is stuck at '78%')~~
 - ~~Fix Restart and Shutdown~~